AdobeDocs/campaign-web.en/help/v8/audience/manage-audience.md

 ## What is an audience? {#what}

-The audience is the main target of your delivery: the recipients who receive the messages.
+The audience is the main target of your delivery: the profiles who receive the messages.
 The type of audience depends on the target mapping defined in the delivery template.
 Learn more about delivery templates in [this page](../msg/delivery-template.md).

 To define the population of an audience, you can: